dcppc/crosscut-metadata/README.md

 All of the DATS JSON-LD files produced by the scripts have been validated using the validator provided in the main DATS repository, https://github.com/datatagsuite/WG3-MetadataSpecifications.
-Any changes to the DATS JSON should be checked against the validator before making a new release.
+Any changes to the DATS JSON should be checked against the validator before creating a new release of the metadata model instance.

 ## Model Description

-This section describes how the three datasets are currently encoded in DATS and discusses some of the tradeoffs and shortcomings inherent in the encoding.
+This section describes how the three datasets are currently encoded in DATS and discusses some of the tradeoffs and shortcomings of the encoding.
+The encoding is by no means set in stone and the process of refining and improving it is still ongoing.
+Concomitant adjustments are also being made to the DATS model in some cases to facilitate the encoding of some aspects of the metadata.

 ### GTEx encoding